rizwan3d/NanoAgent/docs/documentation.md

 # NanoAgent Documentation

-NanoAgent is a local-first AI coding agent for people who want an assistant that can work directly inside a repository while still respecting local permissions, approval prompts, and workspace policy.
+NanoAgent is a AI coding agent for people who want an assistant that can work directly inside a repository while still respecting local permissions, approval prompts, and workspace policy.
 It runs as a desktop app and as the `nanoai` terminal command.

 This guide is the product handbook for setup, daily use, safety controls, and advanced workspace customization.